 - Most American workers and businesses will see little or no change in their skyrocketing insurance costs, while millions of others, including younger and healthier workers and those who buy insurance on their own through the nongroup market will actually see their premiums go up faster as a result of this legislation.

 - The new law will increase taxes by more than $569 billion between now and 2019, and the burdens it places on business will significantly reduce economic growth and employment.

 - While the law contains few direct provisions for rationing care, it nonetheless sets the stage for government rationing and interference with how doctors practice medicine.

 - Millions of Americans who are happy with their current health insurance will not be able to keep it.

-In short, the more we learn about what is in this new law, the more it looks like bad news for American taxpayers, businesses, health‐care providers, and patients.
+In short, the more we have learned about what is in this new law, the more it looks like bad news for American taxpayers, businesses, health‐care providers, and patients.